Code-Institute-Submissions/poetry_cloud/README.md

 * To provide a useful and convenient app for poets to store, share and manage their work.
 * To promote poetry and encourage poets to develop a body of work and share it with their community.
 * To enable users to contribute their own poems or share their favourite poems by other writers.
-* Building a minimal viable product to test the market and establish interest.
+* Build a minimal viable product to test the market and establish interest.

 ## **UX**